leehambley/lee.hambley.name/source/blog/2012/06/19/the-best-description-of-a-ruby-fiber.html.markdown

 7. (Nothing)
-8. Call the fiber 2,000 times, the fiber remembers the values of `x` and `y` between calls, and will begin from line #4 on all calls except the first.
+8. Call the fiber 2,000 times, the fiber remembers the values of `x` and `y` between calls, and will begin from line #4 on all calls except the first. because of the infinite loop, control will return to line #4 which will exit the fiber, returning the latest number in the sequence to the caller on this line.

 [Fern]:             http://www.rubygems.org/search?query=fern
 [Fibonacci Stuff]:  http://en.wikipedia.org/wiki/Fibonacci_number